mahikosan/mahikosan/README.md

 👋 Hi!
 Michael Malupa (@mahikosan for some) here!
 Have a look around.
 - 👀 I’m looking for work opportunities!
-Check out my [LinkedIn](www.linkedin.com/in/michael-malupa).
+See my [LinkedIn](www.linkedin.com/in/michael-malupa).

 # LIVE Projects
 Living, breathing projects in PRODUCTION which have active users and visitors: